 [The Program main theme]

 ANNOUNCER: This episode of The Program was made by eight people: Joy Juckes, Shelby Handley, Michael MacEachern, Scooter Clarke, Helly Chester, Justin Hay, Christien Ledroit, and IMS.
 Cello and flute played by Kirk Starkey and Sara Traficante.
 Synthetic voices generated by narrationbox.com.
-Main music theme by Matt Podd.
 Visit programaudioseries.com for more details.
-Please help us recover at least part of the cost that went into the making of this episode by becoming a show supporter.
-Supporters get bonus episodes and ensure The Program’s future.
-Thank you.
+Have you told your grandmother about The Program audio series?
+If not, what are you waiting for?
+Don’t presume ol’ grandma wouldn’t enjoy a bit of philosophical sci-fi.
+And don’t forget that the only viable way to get housing today is to inherit it, so better get on grannie’s good side while you still can.
 The author would like to thank the government of Canada for financial assistance provided to its residents in the wake of COVID-19.